Glaucoma

 Raised eye pressure develops when aqueous is unable to flow out from the eye.
 This is the result of either trabecular meshwork clogging / dysfunction, or physical closure of the anterior chamber drainage angle.

-Unfortunately, age is the most common reason for disruption to aqueous flow.
-Your trabecular meshwork cells work less and less well with age, resulting in aqueous humor build-up and elevated intraocular pressure.
-As you grow older, your lens also increases in size and this physically narrows the anterior chamber angle.
+The most common reason is age.
+Your trabecular meshwork cells work less and less well with age, resulting in aqueous humor build-up and elevated eye pressure.

-herpes simplex infection of the cornea, cataract and uveitis.
-Associated general health conditions include diabetes mellitus
+Predisposing eye conditions include herpes simplex infection of the cornea, cataract and uveitis.
+Associated general health conditions include diabetes mellitus, high blood pressure and genetic syndromes such as Sturge-Weber syndrome.

 (Image adapted from the internet)